9001/copyparty/README.md

 ## compress uploads

-files can be autocompressed on upload

-compression is either on user-request (if config allows) or forced by server-config
+files can be autocompressed on upload,  either on user-request (if config allows) or forced by server-config

 * volume flag `gz` allows gz compression
 * volume flag `xz` allows lzma compression